4 Building analytic pipelines for a data model

 ) q01

-collect() brings data out of the database and into R. When working with large data sets, as is often the case when interacting with a database, we typically want to keep as much computation as possible on the database side.
+The function collect() brings data out of the database and into R. When working with large datasets, as is often the case when interacting with a database, we typically want to keep as much computation as possible on the database side.
 In the case of our getTeams() function, for example, it does everything on the database side and so collecting will just bring out the result of the teams the person played for.
-In this case we could also use pull() get our result out as a vector rather that a data frame.
+In this case we could also use pull() to get our result out as a vector rather that a data frame.

 getTeams(lahman, "Barry Bonds") |>